rmbolger/Posh-ACME/docs/Plugins/OVH.md

 The App Key value will be used with the `OVHAppKey` parameter.
 The App Secret and Consumer Key values will be used with the `OVHAppSecret` and `OVHConsumerKey` SecureString parameters.

+!!! warning
-*NOTE: The `OVHAppSecretInsecure` and `OVHConsumerKeyInsecure` parameters are deprecated and will be removed in the next major module version.
-Please migrate to the Secure parameter set.*
+    The `OVHAppSecretInsecure` and `OVHConsumerKeyInsecure` parameters are deprecated and will be removed in the next major module version.
+If you are using them, please migrate to the Secure parameter set.

+!!! warning
-**IMPORTANT**: If the permissions on your consumer key only allow write access to specific records, you must add `OVHUseModify = $true` to your plugin arguments.
+    If the permissions on your consumer key only allow write access to specific records, you must add `OVHUseModify = $true` to your plugin arguments.
 This instructs the plugin to modify existing records instead of trying to create new ones from scratch which will fail.

 ```powershell
 $pArgs = @{